-Very large disaggregated datasets are needed to understand resource use in highly migratory pelagic predators at both broad and finer spatial scales.
-Indeed, several project-based, global-scale databases exist for the trophic ecology and resource use of albacore, yellowfin, bluefin and bigeye tunas (Young et al., 2015; Duffy et al., 2017; Bizzarro et al., 2022).
+Large, disaggregated datasets are needed to further resolve resource use in highly migratory pelagic predators at both broad and finer spatial scales, including information on predator and prey sizes (e.g. lengths and widths).
+This information is critical to understanding ontogenic shifts in predator diets, as well as changes in forage and fisheries species productivity under changing climate states.
+An additional data need is that of consistent reporting of more informative metrics than frequency of occurrence, such as contribution to diets based on numerical abundance and biomass of prey consumed (Nickels et al., 2023).
+Indeed, several project-based, global-scale databases exist for the trophic ecology and resource use of albacore, yellowfin, bluefin and bigeye tunas (Young et al., 2015; Duffy et al., 2017; Bizzarro et al., 2022; WCPFC, 2023).
 The maintenance, expansion and collaborative accessibility of these datasets will enable the production of powerful and predictive models for tuna resource use under climate change.
 Critically, Young et al. (2015) note both a lack of long-term monitoring and inadequate sampling in some regions, and to that we add that the availability of such data after collection is also a significant hurdle.
 Tewksbury et al. (2014) and Young et al. (2015) also highlight the ongoing need for international cooperation and collaboration on data.
-While disaggregated historical data cannot be expected back to the late 1800’s, we highlight the need for open science practices moving forward – publicly available raw diet data on commercially valuable pelagic predators.

-Access to disaggregated diet data at high taxonomic resolution where information on predator size information and prey size (e.g. lengths and widths) are recorded will enable more accurate pairing of trait information with individual prey items (Zakharova et al., 2019).
-For each trait in this meta-analysis, we needed to select a single trait value per species, and also estimate the most likely life stage consumed for a large proportion of the data.
-We believe that traits for prey consumed are representative of the life stage-appropriate habitat use and migratory behaviour traits, but greater accuracy could be achieved and a very lengthy data curation process used to ensure current accuracy in trait data could be significantly shortened with disaggregated data.

 Further, the need for sound design, maintenance and accessibility of large databases is echoed for species’ trait information.
 Many such efforts are publicly available for some taxonomic groups and classes (Froese & Pauly, 2020; Palomares & Pauly, 2020).
 However, researchers often expend significant effort and personnel towards further processing data from these databases to fill knowledge gaps (Kim et al., 2018), as well as testing and creating synthetic classifications from species-level data.
-Knowledge on the underlying distribution of traits across environmental gradients is critical to their use as synthetic predictors in changing ecosystems (McGill et al., 2006).
+Knowledge on the underlying distribution of traits across environmental gradients is critical to their use as synthetic predictors in changing ecosystems (McGill et al., 2006), and thus trait-based functional groupings of species present us with powerful tools to examine linkages between species, functional responses, and environmental change (McGill et al., 2006; Kiørboe et al., 2018).
 This is a key knowledge gap in marine and freshwater ecosystems (Green et al., 2022).

 Conclusions

 Syntheses of historic trophic interactions are crucial for establishing baselines in understudied systems and understanding how they may change.
-We reveal a comprehensive taxonomic and trait-based portrait of the trophic plasticity of albacore.
+By digitising and reconstructing historical data on albacore diet composition, we reveal a comprehensive taxonomic and trait-based portrait of the trophic plasticity of albacore, foundational to future analyses of variation in resource use under changing environmental and forage conditions.
 We generate 7 functional trait-based guilds of prey consumed, applicable beyond this work to classifying prey in albacore and other tunas.
-We highlight the utility of both functional trait guilds and prey trait information for synthesising variation in predator diets.
-Trait-based models revealed broad biogeographic signatures in albacore diets and corroborated known ecological differences between sampled geographies, warranting further development of trait-based analyses and investigation to understand how stable or flexible trait-based biogeographic resource use may be for highly migratory pelagic predators, as pelagic ecosystems are altered by climate change and shift to novel states.
-Ultimately, further modelling applications that use trait database products in predator diet analyses frameworks will shed light on the extent to which future data collection and modelling efforts in pelagic systems will benefit from a focus on traits (rather than taxonomic identity alone) when seeking to characterise the effect of trophic interactions on predator redistribution.
+We highlight the utility of both functional trait guilds and prey trait information for synthesising variation in predator diets, which here significantly advanced our understanding of globally diverse and temporally variability in albacore diets.
+Trait-based models revealed broad biogeographic signatures in albacore diets and corroborated known ecological differences between sampled geographies, warranting further development of trait-based analyses and investigation into the stability or flexibility of trait-based biogeographic resource use in highly migratory pelagic predators.
+Ultimately, further modelling applications that use trait information in predator diet analysis frameworks are needed for tracking forage species dynamics and predators’ foraging responses to changing ecological states and resource variability.

 Acknowledgements